cthart14/Jesus-Freaks/README.md

 _Remember God's Word_ : When choosing to teach and guide others be sure to be spiritually alligned with God. ` Matthew 6:33`

+_Check out this podcast episode_ -> [With The Perry's - How to be a Christian on Social Media](https://podcasts.apple.com/us/podcast/how-to-be-a-christian-on-social-media/id1458672189?i=1000708091399)

 _Check out our webpage here ->_ [JesusFreaks.com](https://JesusFreaks.com) 🕸️

 _Download the app ->_ [JesusFreaks App](https://JesusFreaks.com) 💥